kohesive/klutter/core/README.md

 * `batch` - for Sequence and Iterable, batch a sequence into a sequence of lists of max N size
 * `lazyBatch` - A purely Lazy batch must have the source consumed to progress, but does not need to materialize a list per iteration (is a combination of batch+forEach)

+### Classloading

+* `ChildFirstClassloader` - a classloader that tries to load within the child classloader, before the parent.
+Adding a minimal level of isolation.
+Useful for dynamic loading ino a container.

 ### JDK 7 Extensions (in module klutter/klutter-core-jdk7 or higher JDK)

 Extension functions for: